 - 1 1/2 ounces (45 grams) hard cheese (such as cheddar, mozzarella, Swiss, Parmesan)

 - 1 cup (250 grams) pudding made with milk or frozen yogurt

 - 1 cup (240 milliliters) calcium-fortified soymilk

 Eating dairy food can improve your health:

 - Consuming dairy foods is important for improving bone health especially during childhood and adolescence, when bone mass is being built.

 - Dairy foods have vital nutrients including calcium, potassium, vitamin D, and protein.

 - The intake of dairy products is linked to reduced risk of cardiovascular disease, type 2 diabetes, and lower blood pressure in adults.

-- Low-fat or fat-free milk products provide little or no solid fat.
+- Low-fat or fat-free milk products provide little or no saturated fat.